Matti HyytiäinenPresident & CEO

 A shareholder is entitled to attend the meeting if he or she is listed as a shareholder in the company´s shareholder register at Euroclear Finland Ltd on the record date indicated in the notice of the meeting and has confirmed his or her attendance in the manner specified in the notice of the meeting and by the deadline specified.

-In 2016, the Annual General Meeting was held in Helsinki on 6 April 2016.
-The minutes of the AGM may be found in Finnish on the website on Annual General Meeting section.
+In 2017, the Annual General Meeting was held in Helsinki on 5 April 2017.
+The minutes of the AGM will be updated in Finnish on the website on Annual General Meeting section.

 The Board of Directors is responsible for the company´s administration and the due organisation of operations.
 The Board of Directors has drafted a written charter for its operations, which defines the key tasks and operating principles of the Board.
 The charter is published in its entirety on the company´s Internet site and its key content is described herein.